A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: GP Surrogate Modeling for DT Applications

 Furthermore, to investigate the effect of adding noise to the GPs augmented with derivative measurements on numerical stability and predictive performance, we perform additional experiments.
 We examine the behavior of the matrix condition number (in $L_2$) of the noisy covariance matrix, $\mathbf{\Sigma} = \mathbf{K} + \mathbf{R}$, under varying nugget parameters, $\sigma^{2}$.

 Figure \ref{fig:1d_noisy_condition} shows the results of the numerical experiments for the effect of varying noise levels on the condition numbers.
 In the case of increasing noise, an incremental 1\% increase in noise levels for each derivative order is added from 1\% noise for $0^{th}$ order derivative to 5\% noise for $4^{th}$ order derivative.

-Conversely, an incremental 1\% decrease in noise is added from 5\% noise for $4^{th}$ order derivative to 1\% noise for $0^{th}$ order derivative.
+Conversely, for the case of decreasing noise, we added 5\% noise for $0^{\text{th}}$ order derivatives, 4\% noise for $1^{\text{st}}$ order derivatives, 3\% noise for $2^{\text{nd}}$ order derivatives, 2\% noise for $3^{\text{rd}}$ order derivatives, and 1\% noise for $4^{\text{th}}$ order derivatives, i.e., there is a 1\% decrease in noise levels with an increase in the derivatives order.

 In the case of decreasing noise, the covariance matrices exhibit small condition numbers, leading to higher predictive errors as shown in Figure \ref{fig:1d_noisy_mse}.
 In contrast, for increasing noise, the covariance matrices exhibit large condition numbers, resulting in lower predictive errors.
 This happens because the nugget and the scaling of the derivatives dominate the predictive error.
 In decreasing noise, the small nugget results in insufficient regularization of higher-order derivatives.
 However, in the case of increasing noise, the larger nugget for higher-order derivatives stabilizes the covariance matrices, which reduces the predictive error despite a higher condition number.
+Prior studies, \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}, laid the theoretical foundations for the relationship between numerical stability and noise levels.
+We would like to remind the reader that \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023} provide the theoretical foundations of nugget adaptivity.
+The results reported herein are consistent with those works.
 The MSE begins to plateau in Figure \ref{fig:1d_noisy_mse} because the statistical component of noise dominates the overall error, and further regularization does not yield any improvement in accuracy.
+It should be noted that, unless otherwise stated, no artificial noise is added to the function values or derivative observations used in the numerical experiments presented in this work.
+The noise terms introduced in this section (and throughout this paper) correspond only to the assumed nugget terms incorporated into the covariance matrix to improve numerical conditioning and stabilizing the matrix inversion.